 Ritalin for children is a prescription-only drug.
 It is a brand name for methylphenidate, a central nervous system stimulant.
-Methylphenidate is available in immediate-release or sustained-release formulations (1).
+Methylphenidate is available in immediate-release or sustained-release formulationsiXThe medicine is released slowly for a prolonged effect on the body (1).

-Ritalin is commonly used for children with ADHD.
+According to a national survey of parents, the Centers for Disease Control and Prevention estimated that approximately 6 million children aged 3 to 17 have been diagnosed with ADHD.
+Ritalin is a commonly used medicine for children with ADHDiXA neurodevelopmental disorder characterized by attention deficiency, hyperactivity, and impulsive behavior .
 It helps them control their hyperactive and impulsive behaviors and increases concentration.
 Read the post to learn about the safety of Ritalin use in children and its side effects and possible risks.

 How Does Ritalin Work?

 The mode of action of methylphenidate is not fully understood, but it is thought to act on the cortex and the brain stem regions to produce stimulant effects.
-It may show its action by blocking the reuptake of neurotransmitters, such as dopamine and norepinephrine, resulting in increased concentration (2).
+It may show its action by blocking the reuptake of neurotransmittersiXChemical messengers in the brain that are responsible for the proper functioning of the body , such as dopamineiXA neurotransmitter and hormone that produces feelings of pleasure and motivation and norepinephrineiXA neurotransmitter and hormone responsible for the “fight or flight” response during stressful situations , resulting in increased concentration (2).
 These effects could be desired to mitigate the symptoms of ADHD in children.
+The drug is also thought to improve focus in people diagnosed with ADHD.

 Is Ritalin Safe For Children?